microsoft/Azure_Kinect_ROS_Driver/CONTRIBUTING.md

 * **DO NOT** submit a PR unless it is linked to an Issue marked Triage Approved.
 This enables us to have a discussion on the idea before anyone invests time in an implementation.
 * **DO NOT** merge multiple changes into one PR unless they have the same root cause.
-* **DO NOT** submit pure formatting/typo changes to code that has not been modified otherwise.

 **NOTE:** *Submitting a pull request for an approved Issue is not a guarantee it will be approved.*